 The specific focus of the project involved the Schools of Engineering and Chemistry to determine new and expanded Chemistry, Organic Chemistry, and Bio-Chemistry labs and related support and faculty office space.
 In addition, the project defined programming for new engineering instructional spaces including Design-Build Labs, Maker Spaces, Fluids, Motion Capture, and Material Testing labs.
 Of specific note was the programming of interdisciplinary collaboration and learning spaces designed to cross-pollinate shared projects and activities between multiple science and engineering sub-disciplines.

 After completing the study, IKM was selected to perform design services for the renovation of the Engineering and Science Building and Krebs Hall.
-The renovation of the E&S Building, constructed in 1973, and the Physics laboratory space in Krebs Hall will improve existing academic spaces that support STEM education on the Johnstown Campus of the University of Pittsburgh.
+The renovation of the E&S Building, constructed in 1973, and the Physics laboratory space in Krebs Hall improved existing academic spaces that support STEM education on the Johnstown Campus of the University of Pittsburgh.